nayere6342/sep11-freedom-project/blog/entry01.md

 ### **_Challenges / Takeaways:_**

 * One challenge I had was the fact that I didn't know anything about _kaboom.js_ when creating this entry.
-	* _This was before I started reseaching things about kaboom.js._
+	* _This was before I started researching things about kaboom.js._

 * Another challenge I faced was that I didn't tinker enough while working on _kaboom.js_ entry.
-	* _This was because I keeped getting errors, crashs, and plain issues._
+	* _This was because I keep getting errors, crashes, and plain issues._

 * One Last challenge I had in my experience in this entry was that